llnl/axom/src/examples/shaping_tutorial/lesson_04/README.md

 # Lesson: Axom Quest — Shaping Application

-In this lesson, we will consider Axom's shaping application, which takes a Klee input file describing a geometric setup and "shape" it onto a computational mesh, resulting in a `volume_fraction` scalar field for each material.
+In this lesson, we will consider Axom's shaping application, which takes a Klee input file describing a geometric setup and "shapes" it onto a computational mesh, resulting in a `volume_fraction` scalar field for each material.

-The shaping application lives inside the Quest component of Axom, so we begin by first describing Quest and then focus on the details of the Shaping application.
+The shaping application lives inside the `Quest` component of Axom, so we begin by first describing Quest and then focus on the details of the Shaping application.

 ## Introduction to Quest